nipunasudha/CubensisConnect/README.md

 #### signAndPublishCancelOrder

-Waves Keeper's method for cancelling an order to the matcher.
+Cubensis Connect's method for cancelling an order to the matcher.
 It works identically to `signCancelOrder`, but also tries to send data to the matcher.
 For api need know also 2 field `priceAsset` and `amountAsset` from order.

 Example: